-The Company plans to transfer the BC projects to a new public company.
+The Company has announced plans to transfer the BC projects to a new public company, Canmine Minerals Inc. A special meeting of shareholders is planned for December 12, 2017, for approval of this arrangement, which following approval will be subject to meeting further regulatory requirements and approval by the TSX Venture Exchange.
 The transaction is intended to unlock value for shareholders by allowing the market to independently value these projects.
 It will also improve the prospects of financing these projects with flow-through funding without dilution of shareholders' interests in the Company's Mexico projects.